 Again, everyone’s version of a satisfying job varies.
 However, here are some factors that people tend to look for in a job that brings satisfaction:

-Limited stress – Most studies show that long-term, intense stress at work is bad for your job satisfaction, health, and happiness.
-So, it makes sense that a job that requires late hours and non-stop hard work usually does not feel very satisfying.
+Most studies show that long-term, intense stress at work is bad for your job satisfaction, health, and happiness.
+So, it makes sense that a job that requires late hours and non-stop hard work would not feel very satisfying.
 However, a little stress can be a good thing.
-People tend to feel satisfied when they face achievable challenges at work.
+People tend to feel satisfied when they face surmountable challenges at work.

-Company culture – Everyone looks for something different in his or her company culture.
-You might want a casual, open-space environment in your office.
+Everyone looks for something different in their company culture.
+Some might want a casual, open-space environment in the office.
 Others might want a more structured environment.
 To feel satisfied at work, you want to have a positive work environment, whatever that means for you.

-Company reputation – Another way to find satisfaction at work is to work for a company with a good reputation.
-This can mean a lot of things – it might mean a company that is at the top of its industry, a company known for providing a public good, or a company known for treating its employees well.
+Another way to find satisfaction at work is to work for a company with a good reputation.
+This can mean a lot of things—it might mean a company that is at the top of its industry, a company known for providing a public good, or a company known for treating its employees well.

-Lack of major negatives – There are a number of negative factors that could ruin a potentially satisfying job.
+There are several negative factors that could ruin a potentially satisfying job.
 These include extremely long hours, a long commute, unfair pay, and a lack of job security.
 If none of these negatives exist, that is a sign that the job could be very satisfying.

 15 of the Most Satisfying Jobs

-U.S. News & World Report, PayScale, CareerBliss, and other organizations have conducted research on the most satisfying jobs.
-Here is a list of some careers that are often listed as satisfying.
-Look through the list and see if one of these jobs might fit your definition of a fulfilling career.
+PayScale, CareerBliss, and other organizations have conducted research on the most satisfying jobs.
+Here is a list of some careers that are often considered satisfying.
+See if one of these jobs might fit your definition of a fulfilling career.

 2. Chief Executive

 A chief executive can work in nearly any industry.
-He or she directs and coordinates the goals and activities of a company or organization.
-A chief executive has a lot of responsibilities, but he or she also gets to set the tone for the company and manage all of the employees.
-Chief executives make a high average salary of $103,950.
+They direct and coordinate the goals and activities of a company or organization.
+A chief executive has a lot of responsibilities, but they also get to set the tone for the company.
+The BLS reports that chief executives earn a median annual salary of $104,690.

-Chiropractors work with patients who have problems such as back and neck pain.
+Chiropractors work with patients who have neuromusculoskeletal problems such as back and neck pain.
 This job can give great satisfaction because chiropractors provide a direct service to patients.
-Chiropractors earn an average salary of $67,520, and chiropractor jobs are expected to increase 12% over the next ten years, which is faster than the national average.
+According to the BLS, chiropractors earn an average annual salary of $85,010.

 4. Conservation Scientist

 Conservation scientists manage natural resources in forests, rangelands, parks, and other spaces.
 This job might involve working with landowners, farmers, government agencies, and others with a hand in a particular natural resource.
 Per the BLS, conservation scientists earn a median annual salary of $62,410.
 People with this job often feel fulfilled by knowing they are protecting and conserving natural resources.

-You might not enjoy going to the dentist, but a job in dentistry tends to bring many people satisfaction.
-Dentists diagnose and treat patients with issues related to their teeth and gums.
-They often work with a small staff.
-Dentists earn an average salary of $153,500, and dentist jobs are likely to increase at a rate much faster than the national average in the next ten years.
+You might not enjoy going to the dentist, but a career in dentistry might lead to high job satisfaction.
+Dentists diagnose and treat issues related to teeth and gums.
+They often work with a small staff, which may include dental hygienists, another satisfying job in the field.
+Dentists earn a median annual salary of $159,200, according to the BLS.
+Dental specialties include orthodontics and oral surgery.

 Firefighters provide a direct service to the public.
 They put out fires and respond to other emergency situations.
 They often go through training at fire academies and receive EMT certification.
-Firefighters earn an average salary of $48,030.
+Per the BLS, firefighters earn a median annual salary $50,850.

 7. Human Resources Manager

 Human resources (HR) managers oversee an organization’s recruiting, interviewing, and hiring processes.
 They also handle other internal issues, including conflicts between employees and management, salary and benefit issues, and more.
-HR managers earn an average of $106,910 per year.
+The BLS reports that HR managers earn a median annual salary of $116,720.

-A similar job that also tends to bring satisfaction is an HR specialist.
+HR specialists also report high satisfaction.
 They often work under an HR manager and earn a median annual salary of $61,920, according to the BLS.
 HR specialists also work with employers and employees to solve problems and address workplace issues.

 8. Medical and Health Services Manager

 Also known as healthcare executives or healthcare administrators, these managers coordinate and direct various health and medical services.
 Their work might involve supervising staff, managing finances, and communicating with both medical staff and department heads.
-They earn an average of $96,540, and are expected to see a rise in job openings that will be much faster than the national average (20%).
+They earn a median annual salary of $100,980, according to the BLS, which projects that job openings in this field will rise 32% over the next 10 years.

 Providing care to patients can give someone great fulfillment at work.
-A number of types of nurses report having high levels of work satisfaction.
 A registered nurse (RN) provides patient care, working in either a hospital, doctor’s office, home healthcare facility, or nursing care facility.
-He or she typically has a bachelor’s degree, associate’s degree, or diploma from a nursing program.
-RNs earn an average of $68,450, and are seeing faster-than-average job growth (15%).
+They typically have a bachelor’s degree or associate degree.
+RNs earn a median annual salary of $73,300, per the BLS, and are seeing faster-than-average job growth (7%).

 10. Physical Therapists

 Physical therapists often feel a sense of fulfillment because they provide direct client care.
 They help people with injuries or illnesses improve their movement.
-They might work with a particular group of people, such as athletes, children, or the elderly.
-They might work in physical therapy offices, hospitals, or nursing care facilities.
-They earn an average of $85,400 per year, and are expected to see a 28% increase in the number of jobs over the next ten years.
+Physical therapists might work with a particular group of people, such as athletes, children, or the elderly.
+PTs earn a median annual salary of $89,440, according to the BLS, and are expected to see a 18% increase in the number of jobs over the next 10 years.

-Like nurses, physicians work with patients to treat various illnesses.
+Physicians diagnose and treat illnesses and help patients maintain good health.
 They work in hospitals, clinics, and doctor’s offices, as well as academia and government agencies.
-To become a physician, they must complete medical school and various internship and residency programs.
+To become a physician, students must complete medical school and various internship and residency programs.
 Physicians treat a range of people and conditions and earn a median annual salary of more than $208,000, according to the BLS.

 Psychologists often work directly with clients to help improve their emotional or behavioral well-being.
 They might also conduct scientific studies related to brain function and behavior, and they often write research papers on their findings.
-They generally need a doctoral degree in psychology.
-Psychologists earn an average of $75,230, and are seeing faster-than-average job growth.
+Psychologists in private practice usually need a Ph.D. in psychology and licensure.
+The BLS reports that psychologists earn a median annual salary of $80,370.

 13. Software Developer

-Software developers use their creativity to design computer programs.
+Software developers use their creativity and technical knowledge to design computer programs.
 They might develop applications for users, or they might design the systems that run devices and networks.
 They are seeing much faster-than-average job growth (22%), according to the BLS, and earn a median annual salary of $107,510.

 Teachers work in a variety of educational settings to teach academic materials to students.
 Teachers working with all age groups report high levels of job satisfaction.
-Average salaries range from $55,490 for elementary school teachers to $58,030 for high school teachers.
+According to the BLS, median salaries hover around $60,000 for teachers at elementary schools, middle schools, and high schools.

 In particular, special education teachers report very high levels of satisfaction.
 They work with students who have a range of learning, emotional, and mental disabilities.
 These teachers earn a median annual salary of $61,030, per the BLS.